-- 2.18.6.1 The Board will approve the appointments to the Committee. - 2.18.6.2 The Chair of the Committee will be appointed by the Board at its first meeting of the financial year.
-The Committee Chair will be a member of the Board and will hold office as Committee Chair for the following year.
+- 2.18.6.1 The Board will approve the appointments to the Committee. - 2.18.6.2 The Chair of the Committee will be appointed by the Board and hold office for the remainder of his or her term as non-executive Board member.
+The Committee Chair will be a member of the Board.